-PLC's will be held on the last Tuesday of the month and the program will dismiss at 1:00 p.m. for high school students and at 1:05 p.m. for middle school students.
-Students must be off campus by 1:15 p.m.
+PLC's will be held on the last Tuesday of the month and the program will dismiss at 1:00 p.m. for high school students.
+Students must be off campus by 1:15 p.m. and will not be allowed to loiter on campus after that time.